PEN celebrates 100 years of fighting for freedom of speech | DW | 04.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The writer’s association has long championed human rights, whether in Belarus or Nazi Germany.
-A new publication celebrates its history.
+A new publication commemorates the 100 years since its founding on October 5, 1921.

-Suppressing freedom of expression through the written word has been a hallmark of certain regimes in countries such as China, Turkey or Iran today, or in the past in the Soviet Union or Nazi Germany.
+Suppressing freedom of expression of the written word has been a hallmark of numerous regimes throughout history — whether in countries such as China, Turkey and Iran today or the Soviet Union or Nazi Germany in the past.
 Writers often face persecution, imprisonment and even death in such countries.

 One organization has notably made it part of its mission to provide support for such freedom fighters.
-Celebrating its 100th anniversary this year, the international writers's association, PEN for short, has been providing a safe haven for persecuted authors and championing literary freedom.
+Celebrating its 100th anniversary on October 5, the writers association PEN International has been providing a safe haven for persecuted authors and championing literary freedom for a century.

 "100 years of PEN is an occasion to celebrate as well as to pause, to remember and to mourn," says president of the German PEN Center, Regula Venske.

 In Germany, where the situation is more peaceful, Venske says, literature has slipped somewhat into the entertainment realm where it is an after-work pastime.
-However, Venske points out that ″the written word is elemental to supporting freedom, truth and human coexistence, in general.
+However, she points out that "the written word is elemental to supporting freedom, truth and human coexistence, in general.
 That's what it's all about."

 This chart shows attacks on writers in 2018, compiled by PEN

-PEN stands for ″Poets, Playwrights, Essayists, Editors, Novelists."
-It was founded in England in 1921 as a meeting of a literary circle of friends.
+PEN stands for "Poets, Playwrights, Essayists, Editors, Novelists."
+It was founded in England in 1921, as a literary circle of friends.

 One of the primary organizers was English writer Catherine Amy Dawson Scott, who gathered 40 like-minded people for a founding dinner in a London restaurant on October 5, 1921.
-During the meal, PEN's first president, John Galsworthy, made a toast in which he said that writers saw themselves as the "trustees of human nature," but that literary culture must stay out of politics, he said.
-It was the only way, he said, that PEN could secure its independence.
+During the meal, PEN's first president, John Galsworthy, made a toast in which he said that writers saw themselves as the "trustees of human nature," but that literary culture must stay out of politics.
+It was the only way, he argued, that PEN could secure its independence.

 Within a year, new PEN centers sprang up in Paris, New York, Brussels, Oslo, Barcelona and Stockholm.